Give any AI agent a human checkpoint.

 Need unlimited pauses, WhatsApp, or an SLA?
 Talk to us about Enterprise →

-Still have questions?
-Email us — we reply within a business day.
+Still stuck?
+Email us and we reply within a business day.

 Do I need a Twilio account?

-No. PausePoint handles all SMS delivery infrastructure.
-You pass a phone number and message — we handle the rest.
-You never touch Twilio credentials.
+No. PausePoint handles all SMS delivery.
+You pass a phone number and a message; you never touch Twilio credentials.

-Set timeout_default in your pause request (e.g. "Reject") and that option fires automatically when the timeout expires.
-If no default is set, the pause becomes timed_out — your agent handles it however it wants.
+Set timeout_default (e.g. "Reject") and that option fires automatically when the window closes.
+With no default, the pause becomes timed_out and your agent decides what to do.

-Yes — PausePoint is a pure REST API. requests.post() is all you need.
-No SDK to install, no decorator, no framework constraint.
-See the integrations section above for copy-pasteable code.
+Yes.
+It's a pure REST API, and a single requests.post() is all you need.
+No SDK, no decorator, no framework constraint.

-Each pause generates a unique HMAC-SHA256 signed token encoding the pause ID and expiry timestamp.
-It is single-use — the moment a human submits, the token is permanently invalidated.
-API keys are stored as SHA-256 hashes, never in plain text.
+Each pause generates a unique HMAC-SHA256 token encoding the pause ID and expiry.
+It's single-use: the moment a human submits, the token is permanently invalidated.
+API keys are stored only as SHA-256 hashes.

-Can my agent receive the decision via webhook instead of polling?
+Can I get the decision by webhook instead of polling?

 Yes.
-Register a webhook endpoint when you create the pause and receive a signed pause.responded event the instant the human taps their answer.
-HMAC-SHA256 signature included in every payload.
-Retry logic is built in.
+Register a webhook when you create the pause and receive a signed pause.responded event the instant the human answers.
+HMAC-SHA256 signature on every payload, retries built in.

 Is there a Python SDK?

-Not yet — today it's a pure REST API.
-A Python SDK wrapping the polling loop into a single blocking call is on the roadmap.
-The REST API will never be deprecated.
+Not yet.
+Today it's a pure REST API.
+A thin SDK wrapping the polling loop into one blocking call is on the roadmap, and the REST API will never be deprecated.

 Your agent, with a human in the loop.

-Start with 50 free pauses per month.
-No credit card.
-No infrastructure to run.
-First pause in under two minutes.
+50 free pauses a month.
+No credit card, no infrastructure to run.
+First call in under five minutes.